Understanding Trauma in the Body After Birth

 That’s not you being dramatic.
 That’s not you failing.
 That’s your body doing what it learned to do to survive something overwhelming.

 Trauma after birth isn’t always loud.
 Sometimes it whispers.
 Sometimes it numbs.
 Sometimes it simmers just beneath the surface.
-But no matter how it shows up—it’s valid.
+But no matter how it shows up, it’s valid.
 And it’s real.
+Many new parents feel confused about whether what they experienced qualifies as trauma.
+Working with a birth trauma therapist can help bring language to what your body already knows.

 Trauma Isn’t Just in Your Head—It’s in Your Body